 6 Red Lion Inn & c 1 14

 8 Pasture orchard 2 16

 The inn appears to have formally changed hands on 1 October 1929 when it was valued at £312.0.0.

-The next change occurred with effect from 11 October 1935 when the tenancy passed to Mr T E Jones.
+The changeover in tenancy was concluded with effect from 11 October 1935 when the tenancy passed to Mr Thomas E Jones.
 The property was then valued at £306.2.0 that was apportioned as follows :-

 “Trade fittings & fixtures, furniture, utensils in trade and hay 194.
 5. 0